MikolajKolek/random-chess/README.md

 so you must have the database running and up to date when building.

 # Testing
+If you want to run all the automated tests, run `gradle allTests`.

-Some automated tests in `desktopTest/` use large external PGN files.
+Some automated tests in `shared/src/jvmTest/` use large external PGN files.
 These tests are not run by default, as they are very time-consuming.

 If you want to run the full test suite, add
 ```
 runExternalTests=true
 ```
-to the `local.properties` file in `composeApp/` and create a `pgn_database.pgn` file in `desktopTest/` containing example pgn data.
+to the `local.properties` file in `local/` and create a `pgn_database.pgn` file in `local/` containing example pgn data.

-An example pgn database to use is the first 100k lines of [this file](https://lichess.org/api/games/user/german11).
+An example pgn database to use is approximately the first 100k lines of [this file](https://lichess.org/api/games/user/german11).

 # Debugging
 To change the log level, add:
 ```
 log.level=<LEVEL>
 ```
-to the `local.properties` file in `composeApp/`.
+to the `local.properties` file in `local/`.

 The available levels are `ERROR`, `WARN`, `INFO` (default), `DEBUG` and `TRACE`.